 How to apply

-under the Act we must not issue a licence unless we are satisfied that the applicant is a suitable person to carry on business as a scrap metal dealer.
+Under the Act we must not issue a licence unless we are satisfied that you are a suitable person to carry on business as a scrap metal dealer.
 In the case of a partnership this means assessing the suitability of each of the partners in the partnership, while in the case of a company it means assessing the suitability of any directors, company secretaries or shadow directors.
-Therefore as part of the application process the applicant will be required to provide a Basic Disclosure Certificate for these persons from Disclosure Scotland.
-This currently costs £25.
-You can apply for this certificate at www.disclosurescotland.co.uk

 You should apply for your Basic Disclosure now to ensure it is returned prior to October.
 A Basic Disclosure Certificate is only valid for 3 months from the date of issue, but can be used to apply to as many councils as you want within that time.

 You must pay a licence fee and tell the us: